 ISO 26000 is an International Standard offering voluntary guidance on social responsibility to any organisation regardless of type or size.
 ISO 26000 contains approximately 100 pages, 27 definitions, 7 main principles, 7 core subjects with a total of 37 issues, and 7 steps for integration.
-In total the standard offers than 450 recommendations.
+In total the standard offers more than 400 recommendations.
 The table of content, foreword, introduction, outline, core subjects/issues, scope, terms and definitions and bibliography is available in the ISO Online Browsing Platform or can be downloaded here.

 The overall goal of ISO 26000 is to help the user/organisation behave in a more socially responsibly way and thereby contribute more to sustainable environmental, social, economic development.
 This is illustrated in ISO 26000, figure available here in English, Spanish and Arabic.